 - (a) the proposal is not submitted to the corporation within the prescribed period;

 - (b) it clearly appears that the primary purpose of the proposal is to enforce a personal claim or redress a personal grievance against the corporation or its directors, officers, members or debt obligation holders;

 - (c) it clearly appears that the proposal does not relate in a significant way to the activities or affairs of the corporation;

 - (d) not more than the prescribed period before the receipt of the proposal, the member failed to present — in person or, if authorized by the by-laws, by proxy — at a meeting of members, a proposal that at the member’s request had been included in a notice of meeting;

 - (e) substantially the same proposal was submitted to members in a notice of a meeting of members held not more than the prescribed period before the receipt of the proposal and did not receive the prescribed minimum amount of support at the meeting; or

 - (f) the rights conferred by this section are being abused to secure publicity.

-Here you will find the meeting package for the UTSU’s 2020 Annual General Meeting (AGM).
+Here you will find the meeting package for the UTSU’s next general meeting of the members.
 This page contains a collection of documents relevant to the coming meeting.
-Members planning to attend the AGM are strongly encouraged to review the package contents, as various items on the agenda pertain directly to the information inside of them.
+Members planning to attend a meeting of the members are strongly encouraged to review the package contents, as various items on the agenda pertain directly to the information inside of them.